billkarsh/SpikeGLX/Markdown/UserManual.md

 Otherwise, any generator source should be programmed to form a simple square wave with a 1 second period and 50% duty cycle.
-At this time you have two choices for the generator:
+At this time you have three choices for the generator:

+* `Separate high precision pulser` allows you to provide any waveform generator you like for the purpose.

 * `Current NI acquisition device` will program your multifunction NI device to produce the required waveform at pin PFI-13.
 Brian Barbarits will make